Frequently Asked Questions

 Can I get an "advance" to help pay for expenses ahead of time?

-Unfortunately, no. We must receive proof of actual participation, and itemized, original receipts with a CLU reimbursement form must be processed through the CLU business office, before the OURCS can release funds.
+Unfortunately, no. We must receive proof of actual participation, and itemized, original receipts with a CLU reimbursement form that we process through the CLU business office, before we can release funds.

 I'm a student and working on some research with a CLU faculty mentor.
 I need funding for supplies.
 Can I get help?